 ASU’s College of Health Solutions is committed to improving health outcomes.
-One way we’re doing this is through translational science, using our Translational Teams.
+One way we’re doing this is through translational science and our translational teams.

-Communities drive the questions we need to ask.
-Community partners are active, vital members of Translational Teams and may come from any sector of our communities: hospitals, health care clinics, dental clinics, schools, nonprofits, business and industry, charitable or grassroots organizations.
-These partners provide important insights into the health needs of populations in our community, and bring unique and valuable skills and knowledge to the process.
-Potential community partners are encouraged to contact us regarding the development of new teams or becoming a member of an existing team.
+Communities drive the questions we need to ask, and for that reason community partners are active, important members of translational teams.
+Our teams include people from hospitals, health care and dental clinics, schools, nonprofits, businesses and industry, charitable and grassroots organizations.
+These partners provide insights into the health needs of our communities, and bring unique and valuable skills and knowledge to the process.

 Interested in getting involved or learning more?
-Contact us:
+Contact us at CHSTranslationalTeams@asu.edu.